 Terms and Conditions

 a) This document sets out the contractual terms upon which the Surveyor will advise the Client by means of a written report as to his or her opinion of the visible condition and state of repair of the Property.
-The individual carrying out the inspection and providing advice will a member of the CIOB, RICS or any other institution relevant construction related body.
+The Surveyor will a member of the CIOB, RICS or any other relevant construction-related body.
 The Surveyor will use all of the due care and skill to be reasonably expected of an appropriately qualified person.

-b) The survey takes the form of an appraisal of the main structure, including roofs, walls, and floors and finishes both internal and external and is followed by a report expressing an opinion on the condition and standard of construction and recommending the extent of any necessary repairs and significant future maintenance requirements.
+b) The survey takes the form of a non-invasive appraisal of the main structure, including roofs, walls, and floors and finishes both internal and external and followed by a report expressing an opinion on the condition and recommending the extent of any necessary repairs and significant future maintenance requirements.
 It should be noted that the appraisal will not include an exhaustive list of every defect, only those deemed to be significant as they affect the Property and no excavations will be made; therefore, no comment will be made on concealed elements.

 c) In accordance with these terms the Surveyor will undertake a non-invasive survey and report upon: The main aspects of the Property including assessing the site/location, the design, structural framework, fabric and services, the grounds, boundaries and environmental aspects considered to affect the Property.
 Any requirements for further investigation arising from the inspection will be stated in the report.

 d) The Surveyor will send the Report for the sole use of the Client.
 The Client agrees to keep the Report confidential disclosing its contents only to the Clients legal advisors.
 In particular (but without limitation) the Client must not disclose the whole or any part of the Report to any person (other than a legal advisor) who may intend to rely upon it for the purpose of any transaction, without prior agreement.